distributed-community/floating-islands/decision_tree.md

 		-will lead to government
 Decision: free growth + life support
 Reason: balance of risk of catastrophe and economical growth

+3) population estimate/counting
+	optional cameras installed + payments for data
+		-some people dislike cameras
+	mandatoty chip injection on arrival
+		-a lot of people are against of forced medical procedures
+	mandatory passport registration on arrival
+		-least effective +people are used to it
+Decision:
+Reason:

 ~~~~